square/seismic/README.md

 Contributing
 ------------

-If you would like to contribute code to Otto you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to Seismic you can do so through GitHub by forking the repository and sending a pull request.

 When submitting code, please make every effort to follow existing conventions